Don’t pay the ferryman until he gets you to the other side… – Chris de Burgh

 I thought of the storm now as we moved out across the water.
 It reminded me of the lyrics in the Chris de Burgh song Don’t Pay the Ferryman: “And then the lightning crashed and the thunder roared, and people calling out his name.
 And dancing bones that jabbered and moaned on the water…”

 The boat was a wide-beamed, flat-bottomed rowboat, hand built from hardwood.
 It was stable and very heavy.
 Charon sat on the coaming of the bow, his bare feet locked into an opening in the planks to give him leverage as he pulled on the oars.
 The river was sluggish and benign at this time of the year.
 During the Monsoon, when Mother Ganga comes down in spate, spreading out from bank to bank, the ferrymen must have a hard time crossing her.

 The farther shore drew near.
 There was a cluster of ramshackle stalls, dozens of bathers, boats pulled up on the white sand.
 Beyond this narrow littoral of commerce and activity, the bare sand of the Ganges’ floodplain stretched away into the haze.
 A camel stood in silhouette on the skyline.

 It was a neat inversion of the Greek myth.
-We had left Hades behind, like Orpheus walking into the light.
-The side of the river that we had departed from was the real Underworld with its burning ghats, crowds of wild-eyed worshippers, black ash-heaps, piles of funeral-pyre firewood, stoned Sadhus and befuddled tourists.
+I had left Hades behind, like Orpheus walking into the light.
+The side of the river that we had departed from was the real Underworld with its burning ghats, crowds of wild-eyed worshippers, black ash-heaps, piles of funeral-pyre firewood, stoned Sadhus, and befuddled tourists.
 This was the Middle World, Elysium, the land of Demeter and the living.